Disability in the arts: Theatre

+Theatre Companies

+Notable disability theatre companies in Canada include the now defunct Kiss and Tell Collective (Vancouver), Inside Out Theatre (Calgary), Realwheels Theatre (Vancouver), Stage Left Productions (Canmore),Theatre Terrific (Vancouver), Workman Arts (Toronto), and renowned playwright, Judith Thompson's company, R.A.R.E., which was established to put disabled performers and marginalized communities in the spotlight.

 The Apothetae

-A theater in New York City created by Gregg Mozgala, a professional actor with spastic diplegia Cerebral Palsy.
+A theater in New York City created by Gregg Mozgala, a professional actor with spastic diplegia cerebral palsy.
 The name of the theater company comes from the play The Rules of Charity, where John Belluso referenced the apothetae, a chasm in Ancient Greece where infants, who were found by elders to be too small or disabled, were left to die from exposure.
-The term means "the place of exposure," and the theater company aims to expose the disabled experience though history.
+The term means "the place of exposure", and the theater company aims to expose the disabled experience though history.
 The Apothetae focuses on "The Disabled Experience" and integrates able bodied actors with actors who have mental and physical disabilities.
 Their first larger production was "The Penalty" which was based on a film from the 1920s.

 Blue Apple Theatre

 Blue Apple Theatre is a theatre company based in Winchester, England.
 It was founded in 2005 by Jane Jessop to pioneer the inclusion of actors with intellectual disabilities on mainstream stages.
 In May 2012, six Blue Apple actors made history by touring a ground-breaking re-imagining of William Shakespeare's Hamlet around the South of England.
 They were the first actors with Down syndrome to perform the play professionally.
 The title role was played by Tommy Jessop.